alexkingsing/used_cars/README.md

 # used_cars
 Repo for used cars price prediction!
-First ML Project!
+E2E ML Project

+Data was obtained from Kaggle at: https://www.kaggle.com/austinreese/craigslist-carstrucks-data/discussion/231284